Stoptail bridge: Function and advantages

 The stopbar has holes drilled into it that allow the guitar strings to be threaded from the rear and out through the front.
 The string path then goes over the bridge saddles and the string nut to the machine heads located on the headstock.

 The stopbar tailpiece is meant to be adjusted for string tension.
 The threaded posts can be lowered or raised to increase or relieve the string tension at pitch.
 This is an important adjustment especially when changing the gauge of the string set on the guitar.
-There are practical limits to this technique: too high and you could bend the posts and the strings won't seat properly into the bridge saddles; too low and the string break will rest on the rear of the bridge, killing sustain and tone.
+There are practical limits to this technique: too high and it could bend the posts and the strings will not seat properly into the bridge saddles; too low and the string break will rest on the rear of the bridge, killing sustain and tone.
 Some players prefer to tighten the stopbar all the way down in an attempt to increase sustain and tone.
 This requires a different stringing technique.

 Some players, like Duane Allman, deviate from the norm and "top wrap" their strings.
 This is when the direction of the string path is reversed so that the strings are threaded through the leading edge of the stopbar then come out the rear and wrapped over the top of the stop bar.
 The advantage is that strings are supposedly easier to bend because of the decreased string break angle.
 Also, the "nonspeaking" string length is increased, which may have an effect on the strings' harmonic vibration (see sympathetic resonance).
 The increased tendency for the strings to produce natural harmonics may make techniques such as pinch harmonics easier to accomplish.
 This is the same way that a wraparound stoptail bridge is strung.
 Regardless of the technique used, the tension provided by tightening the strings to pitch is the only thing keeping the stopbar in place, unless it is a "locking" type.

 The supposed advantages of using a stoptail bridge over a tremolo bridge are: greater ability to keep the strings in tune, especially under the duress of hard note-bending; better string path stability and ability to intonate; and, better sustain due to a more direct resonance of the guitar's tonewood excited by the transmission of sound wave energy from the vibrating string.
 This is not a universally accepted opinion and guitarists will argue over the virtues of stoptail, hard-tail and tremolo bridges probably for as long as they all exist.